 My heart was pounding and I was making myself ready to respond if get caught.
 Yes!
-I sneaked in a classroom at the University of Heidelberg, the oldest university in Germany, after loitering there for half an hour!
-It became clear that the professor know the students because it was apparently the last class before their final exam and there were hardly 40 students in the class!
+I sneaked into a classroom at the University of Heidelberg, the oldest university in Germany, after loitering there for half an hour!
+It became clear that the professor knows the students because it was apparently the last class before their final exam and there were hardly 40 students in the class!
 God!!
 The professor’s eye was always fixed on me with a piercing look!
 I tried my best to look attentive :p

 The course sounded like a drama study, and the lecture was particularly on the revenge dramas, mostly covering the tragedy of Jacobeans, the famous plays by Shakespeare and Milton.
-Today the professor was covering how sex, love, promiscuity, lust, disease and death shapes the stories of revenge dramas!
+Today the professor was covering how sex, love, promiscuity, lust, disease and death shape the stories of revenge dramas!
 It was indeed interesting.
 Especially, the way he articulated the subtle aspects of a drama’s progression and its development.
 I was indeed impressed!!

 Heidelberg from the top, on my way to the Philosophers’ Walk!
-The Castle is on the far left and the Karl-Theodore Bridge on river Neckar.
+The Castle is on the far left and the Karl-Theodore Bridge on the river Neckar.

-Before the university, I also checked out the castle which was built around twelve century, a mixture of Gothic and renaissance architecture.
+Before the university, I also checked out the castle which was built around the twelve century, a mixture of Gothic and Renaissance architecture.
 The famous poet John van Goethe once walked in the castle’s beautiful garden, where there was a statue of him!
 The view of Heidelberg from the castle, high above the mountain was magnificent.

 Later I went to the Philosophers’ Walk, a walkway swirling up the mountain.
 Famous poets Eichendorff and others walked here!
 From the top, the view of the city with the river Neckar running in the middle was simply jaw-dropping.
-There was something in this view, the baroque beauty and the medieval architecture of the city was captivating!!
+There was something in this view, the baroque beauty and the medieval architecture of the city were captivating!!

 I walked in the old city the whole evening, saw it with my eyes wide open and felt its heartbeat with passion.
 It’s time to part my friend, gute nacht Heidelberg!!